waltligon/orangefs/doc/pvfs2-tuning.md

 datafiles.

 The format of the strips parameter is a list of semicolon separated
-$<server>:<strip size>$ pairs.
-The strip size can be specified with short hand notation, such as "K" for kilobytes or "M" for megabytes.
+\(<server>:<strip size>\) pairs.
+The strip size can be specified with short hand notation, such as “K” for kilobytes or “M” for megabytes.

     # to enable basic distribution for a directory:
     $ setfattr -n user.pvfs2.dist_name -v varstrip_dist /mnt/pvfs2/dir

     # to change the strip sizes to match the example above:
     $ setfattr -n user.pvfs2.dist_params -v "strips:0:32K;1:64K;2:128K" /mnt/pvfs2/dir

     # to create a new file and confirm the distribution:
     $ touch /mnt/pvfs2/dir/file
     $ pvfs2-viewdist -f /mnt/pvfs2/dir/file